vinceimbat/vinceimbat/content/thoughts/faith.md

 The real job here is keeping that faith and nurturing it, practicing it, actively pursuing meaning and the search for affirmations for this faith.

+Faith as used by [[thoughts/shinichiro imaoka|Shinichiro Imaoka]] in his concept of [[thoughts/free religion|free religion]] refers to openness to one's mind, heart, and neighbor.

 # References

 Webb, S. E. (1999).
 Presence, Memory, and Faith: Passages from a Notebook on The Inward Morning.
 In E. F. Mooney (Ed.), _Wilderness and the Heart: Henry Bugbee’s Philosophy of Place, Presence, and Memory_ (pp. 32–72).
 The University of Georgia Press.